 Shemita Charts – dates of kedushat shviit and issur sfichin for various produce (Hebrew)

 Otzar HaAretz – sign up here for a subscription plan that will enable you to obtain Otzar Bet Din and other Jewish-grown shemita-observing products.
 (Website currently only in Hebrew).
 Even without subscription, you can buy at any of the stores listed on this page (Hebrew):

 Halakhot of Otzar Bet Din Wine – a short summary

 Hirhurei Shemita, a very important Hebrew-language article written by my esteemed teacher Rabbi Aharon Lichtenstein zt”l, in 1972, prior to his first Shemita after immigrating to Israel.
 He laments our contemporary need to employ various halachic loopholes to avoid completely observing the mitzvah.
-Food for thought whether we have moved any closer to the ideal in the 42 years since the article was written.
+Food for thought as to whether we have moved any closer to the ideal in the 50 or so years since the article was written….